NPR names tech executive Katherine Maher to lead in turbulent era

 Lansing said the network is now on a firm financial footing.

-Lansing, now 66, arrived at NPR with a rich history in media and journalism, having arisen through local television newsrooms to lead Scripps's cable televisions channels and websites.
+Lansing, now 66, arrived at NPR with a rich history in media and journalism, having arisen through local television newsrooms to lead Scripps' cable television channels and websites.
 He later led the U.S. Agency for Global Media, the government outfit that oversees federally funded international broadcasters such as the Voice of America, Radio Free Europe and others.

 Maher is no stranger to crises